MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 Another topic is provided by the Node can_input.
 This topic is used to send the data from the keyboard to the other nodes.
+It is also used by the joystick in order to move similar data from a different input device.
 This idea was to use this topic to remotely control the car.